 The Defense Nobody Expected

 Detroit’s defensive transformation might be the most surprising element of their rise.
-The Pistons were among the league’s worst defensive teams for years, allowing opponents to score at will while their offense tried to outscore the bleeding.
+For years, the Pistons’ strategy amounted to trying to outscore the bleeding, conceding points at alarming rates while hoping the offense could compensate.
 That identity has completely reversed.
 Detroit now suffocates opponents with length, effort, and scheme sophistication that rivals any team in the league.

 The change started with personnel.
 The Pistons added defenders who could guard multiple positions, reducing the switching vulnerabilities that better teams exploited.
 They prioritized rim protection without sacrificing perimeter mobility, allowing their big men to contest shots at the basket while guards recovered to shooters.
-The balance took time to establish, but once the right players were in place, the defensive rating plummeted.
+The balance took time to establish, but once the right players were in place, the defensive rating plummeted, per Cleaning the Glass.

 The coaching staff deserves significant credit for the schematic improvements.
 Detroit’s defensive rotations have become crisp rather than chaotic.
 Help defenders arrive on time.
 Closeouts are controlled rather than reckless.
 The communication on switches has eliminated the confusion that led to open looks.
 These details matter at the NBA level, where small advantages accumulate over 48 minutes.
 Detroit has gone from giving up easy baskets to forcing opponents into difficult shots they don’t want to take.